 The repo id.
 This option is required.
+The RepoId must not contain spaces (do not confuse with the optional name used by yum).
 If a repo has a name that conflicts with a previously added one, the new repo will be ignored.
 Because anaconda has a populated list of repos when it starts, this means that users cannot create new repos that override these names.
 Please check /etc/anaconda.repos.d from the operating system you wish to install to see what names are not available.